G00H4N/EDA-on-Food-Panda-dataset/README.md

 **Overview**
 ------------

-This notebook analyzes a dataset of fast food restaurants to identify top-rated restaurants, cities, and countries.
+This notebook analyzes a dataset of foodpanda restaurants to identify top-rated restaurants, cities, and countries.
 The analysis provides insights into the distribution of top-rated restaurants across different cities and countries.

 **Dataset**
 ------------